Today we will discuss with you the energy loss of industrial furnaces during operation and energy saving.

 In a crucible furnace, this voltage creates strong eddy currents that, due to the electrical resistance of the material, cause the material to be heated and eventually melted.

-In the process of heating steel, a large amount of electricity is required.
+During the process of heating steel, a large amount of electricity is required.
 In addition to the theoretical energy required to produce steel, energy is also required to compensate for losses that occur when producing steel.
 Energy loss increases specific energy consumption and reduces furnace efficiency.

 Furnace Coil Loss